decentraland/governance-ui/README.md

 **NOTE**

 If you are using WSL (Windows Subsystem for Linux) as your development environment, clone the repository into the WSL filesystem.
-If you clone it inside the Windows filesystem, the projectFunding will not work.
+If you clone it inside the Windows filesystem, the project will not work.

-Run `npm install` to install all the dependencies needed to run the projectFunding.
+Run `npm install` to install all the dependencies needed to run the project.

 ## Environment setup